-- Development of high-quality teaching CPD using theory and research approaches feedback to impact on progress and cognitive science, adaptive teaching to secure knowledge in a 'keep up no catch up' approach. - A focused drive for continued improvement of early reading skills and use a research informed approach to increasing fluency and comprehension across school. - A planned programme of enrichment activities which will provide life experiences to increase each child's knowledge of understanding of the world and vocabulary development. - An ambitious pastoral offer to ensure barriers to learning are identified and addressed effectively.
-This will be a partnership between class teachers and the pastoral team.
+- Development of high-quality teaching CPD using theory and research approaches feedback to impact on progress and cognitive science, adaptive teaching to secure knowledge in a 'keep up no catch up' approach and continued retrieval practise so we know what our children have learnt. - A focused drive for continued improvement of early reading skills and use a research informed approach to increasing fluency and comprehension across school. - A planned programme of enrichment activities which will provide life experiences to increase each child's knowledge of understanding of the world and vocabulary development.

-- Continued development of parental empowerment forming strong links of communication to build trusting relationships to empower the parents/carers to have a positive impact on their child's education as a whole. - Use of pupil voice to inform our approach linked to ambitions our children have and the challenges they feel they face.
+- An ambitious pastoral offer to ensure barriers to learning are identified and addressed effectively.
+This will be a partnership between class teachers and the pastoral team. - Continued development of parental empowerment and involvement using the strong links of communication built in the last two years to empower the parents/carers to have a positive impact on their child's education as a whole. - Use of pupil voice to inform our approach linked to ambitions our children have and the challenges they feel they face.
 Encourage our children to play a greater role in our school community. - Regular and robust evaluation of measures in place to support children in receipt of pupil premium funding